10.3 Support to youth work

 - Provide special assistance to specific vulnerable group

-The Action Plan of Youth Strategy 2020 (Plan de Acción de la Estrategia de Juventud 2020) had been allocated with a budget of 2.9M euros and included 211 actions.
-More than 90% of the budget was assigned to enhance employment and entrepreneurship among the 6.2 million of Spanish youth between 15 to 29 years old (13,33% of the total population).
+The Action Plan 22-24 of Youth Strategy 2030 (Plan de Acción 22-24 de la Estrategia de Juventud 2030) had been allocated with a budget of 15,006,050,495.52 euros and included 200 actions.
+More than 70% of the budget was assigned to enhance inclusive, equitable, quality education and training and lifelong learning.

-To carry out these employment and entrepreneurship objectives youth workers are a fundamental part of the plan since they are responsible for executing the actions the plan entails.
+To carry out these education and training objectives youth workers are a fundamental part of the plan since they are responsible for executing the actions the plan entails.

-Finally, we should mention the Youth Guarantee initiative, a commitment by all members states to ensure that all young people under the age of 25 years receive a good quality offer of employment, continued education, apprenticeship and traineeship.
-All EU countries committed to the implementation of the Youth Guarantee in a Council Recommendation in April 2013.
+Finally, we should mention the Reinforced Youth Guarantee, a commitment by all members states to ensure that all young people under the age of 30 years receive a good quality offer of employment, continued education, apprenticeship and traineeship.
+All EU countries committed to the implementation of the Youth Guarantee in a Council Recommendation in October 2020.

 So far, these initiatives have helped to improve the lives of millions of young Europeans by providing them with educational, training and employment support.